A residence permit on grounds of au-pair placement is for an individual aged 18 to 25, who is interested in working as an au pair in Iceland.

 - Photocopy of passport.
 The period of validity must be at least 90 days beyond of the period of validity of the residence permit.
 This must include photocopies of the passport’s personal information page and the page containing the applicant’s signature.

-- Confirmed copy or original translation by an authorized translator of the criminal record certificate.
-Applies only if the foreign certificates are in other languages than English or the Nordic languages.
-Note there is a requirement of confirmation of translation if the translator is not an authorized translator in Iceland, i.e. apostille or double authentication.
+- Translation by an authorized translator of the criminal record certificate.
+Applies only if the foreign certificate is in another language than English or a Nordic languages.
+Note that the translation must be authenticated if the translator is not an authorized translator in Iceland.

 - Health Insurance.
 The applicant shall submit a certificate of insurance from an Icelandic insurance company (see insurance companies) or a foreign insurance company authorized to operate in Iceland (see foreign insurance companies) The insurance shall be valid for six (6) months from the date of the applicant being registered in Registers Iceland and the coverage shall be at least IKR 2000,000.
 Registration in Registers Iceland is usuallly valid from the day the applicant‘s photo is taken at either the Directorate of Immigration or at a District Commissioner‘s office for a residence permit card, given that the applicant has stayed in Iceland from that date.